edaniels1216/ProgrammingAssignment4/Assignment 4- README.txt

 	- Extracts only the measurements on the mean and standard deviation for each measurement.
 	- Uses descriptive activity names to name the activities in the data set
 	- Appropriately labels the data set with descriptive variable names.
 	- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 - "Assignment 4- Code Book.txt": Provides a description of variables used in the RUN_ANALYSIS.R script.

-- "FinalData.txt": The resultant dataset of RUN_ANALYSIS.R.
+- "FinalData.txt": The resultant dataset of RUN_ANALYSIS.R when using the write.table function.

+-"FinalData.csv": The resultant dataset of RUN_ANALYSIS.R when using the write.csv function.
+I did this because the CSV file is
+		  much easier to understand.